nqmn/mathkids/README.md

 ### 📈 Adaptive Difficulty

-The game's difficulty level (from 1 to 15+) is dynamic and adjusts in real-time based on your performance:
+The game's difficulty level (from 1 to 15+) is dynamic and adjusts in real-time based on your performance.
+While a single difficulty level is maintained, the complexity of numbers generated for each operation (addition, subtraction, multiplication, division) scales specifically and aggressively with this level:
-- **Starting Difficulty:** Determined by the age you enter at the welcome screen.
+- **Starting Difficulty:** Determined by the initial setup.
-- **Increasing Difficulty:** When you answer a question correctly and quickly (under 3 seconds), the difficulty level increases, presenting you with more challenging problems.
+- **Increasing Difficulty:** When you answer a question correctly and quickly (under 3 seconds), the difficulty level increases, presenting you with more challenging problems across all selected operations.
 - **Maintaining Difficulty:** If you answer correctly but take a bit longer (3-5 seconds), the difficulty level remains the same.
 - **Decreasing Difficulty:** If you answer incorrectly, or correctly but very slowly (over 5 seconds), the difficulty level decreases (but never below 1), ensuring the game remains challenging but not frustrating.

-This adaptive system ensures that the questions are always tailored to your current skill level, providing an optimal learning experience.
+This adaptive system ensures that the questions are always tailored to your current skill level, providing an optimal learning experience, with each operation's number range adjusting dynamically.

 ### ⭐ Score Calculation